 Information that we have provided on how we plan to deliver our courses in 2021/2022, is based on the decisions that have been made to date.
 We aim to keep you up to date with our decision-making, the changes already made, and those that we may need to make in the future so that you can make informed decisions about your studies.

-Please visit our website page where you can find up to date information about how University facilities and services are operating during the pandemic.
+Please visit our website page where you can find up to date information about how University facilities and services are operating currently and moving forward.